-- regular contact through a home-school book or by e-mail to keep you informed of things that are going well or particular successes - more regular meetings to update you on your child's progress and whether the support is working - · clear information about the impact of any interventions - guidance for you to support your child's learning at home.
+- Regular contact through a home-school book or by e-mail to keep you informed of things that are going well or particular successes - More regular meetings to update you on your child's progress and whether the support is working - Clear information about the impact of any interventions - Guidance for you to support your child's learning at home.

-4. What arrangements do you have in place in your school to consult with young people with SEN and how do you involve them in their education?
+What arrangements do you have in place in your school to consult with young people with SEN and how do you involve them in their education?

-Pupils with SEND discuss their needs formally at their reviews and on an informal basis during lessons with their teacher or support staff.
-Any changes or enhancements to provision identified as being necessary, are shared with the SENCO who will for example, arrange for additional equipment to be purchased or access arrangements to be made.
+Pupils with SEND (where they are able to) discuss their needs formally at their reviews and on an informal basis during lessons with their teacher or support staff.
+Any changes or enhancements to provision identified as being necessary, are shared with the SENCo who will, for example, arrange for additional equipment to be purchased or access arrangements to be made.